Balance Boards Transform Lives

 4. Encourage Consistency – Caregivers, parents, teachers and community members should use the board regularly to build familiarity and comfort.

-By making emotional balance boards a normal part of daily interactions, they become an intuitive and effective resource for individuals.
+By making balance boards a normal part of daily interactions, they become an intuitive and effective resource for individuals.

-Building Self-balance Skills – Visual tools guide individuals in selecting appropriate coping mechanisms, leading to better emotional control.
+Building Self-balance Skills – Visual tools guide individuals in selecting appropriate coping mechanisms, leading to better control.

 Supporting Conflict Resolution – Instead of acting out, individuals can use the board to express how they feel and identify solutions.